yezero/sandstorm/roadmap/platform/grains/README.md

 ### History

-Sandstorm will automatically maintain snapshots of grains so that the user can roll back in case of problems (this is particularly useful after upgrading to a new version of the app and discovering that it is broken).
+Thurly will automatically maintain snapshots of grains so that the user can roll back in case of problems (this is particularly useful after upgrading to a new version of the app and discovering that it is broken).
 Automatic snapshots should be taken frequently, but thinned out as they age.
 Snapshots should be stored as a diff, not as a complete copy.

 ### Forking